Course summary

 - Identifying and responding to safeguarding concerns involving vulnerable adults and children.

-To study, you must work in an appropriate health or social care setting or be supported by an NHS Trust, health or social care organisation that can provide the required practice learning experience.
+To study, you must be employed by an appropriate health or social care organisation.
+This could be an NHS Trust or an independent or private health or social care organisation that can provide the required practice learning experience.

-Upon successful completion of the programme, which includes the achievement of the integrated End Point Assessment, and continued confirmation of Good Health and Character, the University will confirm to the NMC your eligibility to progress to NMC registration.
+Upon successful completion of the programme, which includes the achievement of the integrated End Point Assessment, and subject to continued confirmation of Good Health and Character, the University will notify the NMC of your eligibility to progress to NMC registration.
+You will also be provided with your official apprenticeship certificate. * Final decisions regarding entry to the NMC register are made by the NMC.

 Duration | Start date | Location | Entry level | End Point Assessment Organisation |